goodahead/ventor-merp/ventor_base/doc/index.rst

 * 14.0.1.5.0 (2022-10-10)
     - Added the setting 'Start inventory with 1' to Instant Inventory
-    - Added the setting 'Hide Qty to receive ' to  Types of Operations is Receipt
+    - Added the setting 'Hide Qty to receive' to  Types of Operations is Receipt
     - Added ability to check Custom Build Name for all devices from Odoo side value
     - Added Ventor Settings menu with submenu: